KaleoSoftware/documentation.kaleosoftware.com/docs/SSO SAML Guide.md

 ```
 https://adfs.company.com/adfs/ls/?SAMLRequest=...Base64 Encoded XML Request...&RelayState=http%3A%2F%2Ftenant.kaleosoftware.com%2Fusers%2Fauth%2Fsaml&SigAlg=http%3A%2F%2Fwww.w3.org%2F2000%2F09%2Fxmldsig%23rsa-sha1&Signature=...Base64 Encoded Signature...
 ```

+To configure your Kaleo instance for Request Signing, go to the Tenant Admin -> Settings, and create a new setting:

+`authentication.saml.sign_requests` and set it's value to `false`.

 Kaleo will sign requests with a CA-signed certificate.
 The Kaleo key and the certificate trust chain are below.